liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input-group.md

 order: 266
 ---

-A text field with added elements that provide a more complex input structure.

 ### Layout
 An input field's layout is flexible.
 You can add elements on either side of the field.